Video of 12-year-old Sacramento boy getting handcuffed by officers sparks outrage

 Breaking News Emails

-A video showing police officers and a private security guard in Sacramento, California, handcuffing a 12-year-old boy and placing a "spit bag" over his head has sparked outrage among many viewers on social media.
+A video showing police officers and a private security guard in Sacramento, California, handcuffing a 12-year-old boy and placing a "spit bag" over his head has led to outrage among many viewers on social media.

 Paladin Private Security did not immediately return NBC News' request for comment.

-Harris said an adult chaperone asked Isaiah to get change from his car in the parking lot when the security guard approached Isaiah and accused the child of stealing from the vehicle.
+Harris said an adult chaperone asked Isaiah to get change from his car in the parking lot when the security guard approached the child and accused him of stealing from the vehicle.
 The security guard also falsely claimed Isaiah was asking people to buy him things at Walgreens, Harris said.

 Harris said Isaiah tried to explain to the security guard what he was doing at the car and started to run away when the guard demanded Isaiah give him the car keys.